orlov0562/ZJS/README.md

 # ZJS
 Mini JS helper that I use when I dont want include Jquery

-To minify JS, use one of minifiers from Google: (https://www.google.com/search?q=javascript+minifier)[https://www.google.com/search?q=javascript+minifier]
+To minify JS, use one of minifiers from Google: [Javascript Minifiers](https://www.google.com/search?q=javascript+minifier)

 ## Basic usage